StefanIvemo/stefanivemo.github.io/_posts/2020-11-08-Get started with Virtual WAN deployments using ARM Templates.md

 ## Microsoft.Network/vpnSites

 Time to define all physical locations to where we want to connect using site-to-site VPN.
 VPN Sites are added to the Virtual WAN Resource.
 In this example BGP is being used.
-In a traditional VNet topology it would be considered a Local Network Gateway.
+A VPN Site is very much like a Local Network Gateway in a traditional VNet topology.

 - `name` - Name of VPN Site
 - `addressSpace` - IP address space that is located on your on-premises site